 A man’s age may also affect a couple’s fertility.
 While men are known to have fathered children well into their seventies, changes in sperm characteristics and a drop in overall sperm counts occur as men get older, further reducing fertility.

-As a result of these changes, evaluation by an infertility specialist should be considered if a couple has been unable to achieve a successful pregnancy after one year of unprotected sexual intercourse when the woman is younger than 35 years old, or after six months if a woman is older than 35 years; a man’s age should also be a consideration in whether to consult an infertility specialist.
+As a result of these changes, evaluation by an infertility specialist should be considered if a couple has been unable to achieve a successful pregnancy after one year of unprotected sex when the woman is younger than 35 years old, or after six months if a woman is older than 35 years.
+A man’s age should also be a consideration in whether to consult an infertility specialist.

 Certain conditions may significantly increase a couple’s risk of infertility.
-For females, this includes irregular menstrual cycles, history of pelvic infections, history of pelvic and/or abdominal surgery, and endometriosis.
-For men, the risk factors for infertility are histories of undescended testes at birth, genital infections and/or trauma, and use of illicit drugs, marijuana, and anabolic steroids.
-If either partner has any of these risk factors, a fertility specialist may need to be consulted after only a few months of trying to conceive.
+If either partner has any of these risk factors, a fertility specialist may need to be consulted after only a few months of trying to get pregnant.

 If you’re still unsure about consulting a specialist, I advise seeing someone sooner rather than later, particularly if you or your partner is over 40 years old.
 Waiting can work against you due to age-related fertility declines and cause needless worry and anxiety.